napcs/qedserver/lib/views/help.html.md

     <input type="text" name="product[name]">

+No nesting is required if you send the JSON in the request body.

 When a product is created successfully via JSON, you'll get this response:

     {success: true, message: "Created Camera."}